Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 Oneflow is automatically get derivative during backward map expansion and the OneFlow framework uses [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) to get the derivative which means automatically find the gradient of the entire expression using the chain rule.

 In order to automatically get derivative a custom op, we need to register it with `REGISTER_USER_OP_GRAD`.
 From a mathematical point of view, the registration process is the computation of the backward derivation that we specify for our custom op.
 From a programming point of view, it is to set up a backward-generating function for a custom op.
-Within that function, write code that specifies how the input gradient of that op is to be calculated.
+Within that function, we write code that specifies how the input gradient of that op is to be calculated.

-In order to calculate the gradient of a custom op, we need to construct the gradient of the input based on the input and output of the custom op.
+In order to calculate the gradient of a custom op, we need to construct the gradient of the input base on the input and output of the custom op.
 In most cases, we can represent the process of calculating the gradient of the input through the existing operators and their combination in OneFlow.

 The calculation of the input gradient usually consists of the following steps:

 1. Use `ctx->DefineOp()` and `BackwardOpBuilder` to represent methods for calculating input gradients.
-Since input gradient calculations may be combinations of multiple operations.
-Thus `DefineOp` and `BackwardOpBuilder` may be used for multiple times.
+Because input gradient calculations may be combinations of multiple operations.
+Therefore `DefineOp` and `BackwardOpBuilder` may be used for multiple times.

 2. After defining the calculation process in the previous step, the required gradient is finally recorded in the output of some operator.
 We need to call the `ctx->FwOp().InputGradBind()` to combine the result of the previous calculation to the input gradient of the custom op.